anupshinde/anupzsite/contents/posts/going-static/index.md

 But "dynamic" is not completely optional - there are few cases where I wish create forms.
 I might use Mongolab/Firebase - or something similar that I developed earlier - without having to create a dynamic site again.

-This is the first post written after the change-to-static, using Notepad++.
+This is the first post written after the change-to-static-site, using Notepad++.
 So far it has come out perfectly.

 Keep Watching and Happy Coding <i class="icon-smile"></i>

-*This post has disabled links - I'll be updating this and posting code soon over the weekend.
-Stay tuned*